pooya-dehghan/educational_ministry_irp/README.md

 cd backend
 ```

-g) now you can run backend server with this command:
+g) now you can run the backend server with this command:

 ```shell
 python manage.py runserver